 symptoms appear when your airways are inflamed and constricted.

-people with asthma don’t even know they have it.
+even know they have it.

 symptoms on a daily basis, only at night, or only after exercise.

 Common Asthma Symptoms

-and might worsen at night or after exercise.
+(containing mucus), and it might worsen at night or after exercise.
 A chronic

 dry cough with no other asthma symptoms may be a sign that you have

-that usually occurs when you exhale.
-It’s the result of air being forced
+is a whistling sound that usually occurs when you exhale.
+It results from air

-obstructive pulmonary disease (COPD) and pneumonia.
+pulmonary disease (COPD) and pneumonia.

 might find it difficult to breathe as your airways become inflamed and

 the muscles surrounding your airways constrict, your chest may tighten.
 This

-asthma symptom could make it difficult to breathe or catch your breath and lead
+tightness can make it difficult to breathe and lead to feelings of anxiety.

 Less Common Asthma Symptoms

-common.
-They can be triggered by the common asthma symptoms listed above or can
+asthma symptoms are less common.
+They can be triggered by the common asthma

 symptoms previously mentioned, or they can exist independently of those

-During an asthma attack, you aren’t
+an asthma attack, you aren’t

-into your blood and to your muscles.
-Without oxygen, your body slows down and
+your blood and to your muscles.
+Without oxygen, fatigue sets in.
+If your asthma

-symptoms worsen at night (nocturnal asthma) and you have trouble sleeping, you will likely feel fatigued during the day.
+symptoms worsen at night (nocturnal asthma) and you have trouble sleeping, you’ll likely feel fatigued during the day

-enlargement of the nostrils during breathing.
+flaring is the enlargement of the nostrils during breathing.
 It’s often a sign of breathing difficulty.
 This asthma symptom

 is most common in younger children and infants.

 trigger asthma symptoms in some people.